DGLA Actions: An Application in GR: Introduction

 In Section \ref{sect:2}, we define dglas and their actions carefully.
 We also indicate how a dgla acts on a classical field theory.
 In Section \ref{sect:3}, we use dglas to enforce an algebra of Killing fields on a neighborhood of infinity for a spacetime.
 That is, we have a dgla which acts on (classical) Palatini--Cartan Theory.
 In several examples, specifying the Killing algebra on a neighborhood of infinity significantly constrains the spacetime geometry.

+In Section \ref{sect:2}, we define dglas and their actions.
+We also indicate how a dgla acts on a classical field theory.
+In Section \ref{sect:3}, we use dgla actions to constrain spacetime geometry.
+That is, we have a dgla which acts on (classical) Palatini--Cartan Theory and determines the Killing algebra outside of a compact region.

 A few clarifying comments are in order.
-First, in Section \ref{sect:3} our symmetry algebra is supported on an honest neighborhood of infinity.
+First, in Section \ref{sect:3} our symmetry algebra is supported on an honest neighborhood of infinity, i.e., on an open set which is the complement of a compact region.
 As such, the method currently presented requires some extension/work to encode true asymptotic symmetries, e.g., BMS symmetry.
 Approaching asymptotic symmetry through dgla/$L_\infty$ actions is work in progress with Filip Dul and Surya Raghavendran.
 Secondly, symmetry in classical and quantum field theory naturally leads to conserved quantities and charges via Noether type theorems.
 For instance, Wald and Iyer realized black hole entropy via Killing symmetry.
-The dgla/$L_\infty$ approach to conserved quantities, e.g., entropy, in GR is also ongoing work with Dul, Raghavendran, and Changsun Choi.
+The dgla/$L_\infty$ approach to conserved quantities, e.g., entropy, in GR is also ongoing work with Dul, Raghavendran, and Changsun Choi, see \cite{Dul} for an introduction.
+A complimentary approach has also been presented by Blohmann \cite{Blo}.

 \emph{This version of the note has an appendix which contains further remarks and details.
 The appendix does not appear in the published proceedings version of this note.}